IgniteUI/igniteui-docfx/en/components/map_geographic_scatter_area_series.md

 <div class="divider--half"></div>

+The `GeographicScatterAreaSeries` works a lot like the `GeographicContourLineSeries` except that it represents data as interpolated and colored surface instead of contour lines connecting data points with the same values.

 ### Data Requirements

-Similar to other types of geographic series in the map component, the `GeographicScatterAreaSeries` has the `ItemsSource` property for the purpose of data binding.
-This property can be bound to an object that implements an IEnumerable interface.
+Similar to other types of geographic series in the map component, the `GeographicScatterAreaSeries` has the `ItemsSource` property which can be bound to an array of objects.
 In addition, each item in the items source must have three data columns, two that store a geographic longitude and latitude coordinates and one data column that stores a value associated with the geographic location.
 The `LongitudeMemberPath`, `LatitudeMemberPath`, and `ColorMemberPath` properties of the geographic series identify these data column.
 The `GeographicScatterAreaSeries` automatically performs built-in data triangulation on items in the ItemsSource if no triangulation is set to the `TrianglesSource` property.
 However, computing triangulation can be a very time-consuming process, so the runtime performance will be better when specifying a TriangulationSource for this property, especially when a large number of data items are present.

 ### Data Binding